 Here are some important things to remember to be a considerate transit user.

-Please stay home when unwell and maintain distance (2 m) from others.
+Please stay home when unwell and maintain distancing when possible.

-Masks will be mandatory on transit starting August 24.
+Masks will be mandatory on transit, with few qualified exceptions.

 5:30 am - 8 am

 2 pm - 6 pm